TuurDutoit/local-router/README.md

 A small, hash-based router for the browser.

 __Note:__ Due to an issue in prettydiff, the minified ES6 version of the code resides in a directory.
 The file you want to use is `dist/router.es6.min.js/dist/router.es6.js` instead of `dist/router.es6.min.js`.
 This issue has been fixed in prettydiff, but hasn't been published to NPM yet.
+I have a new, leaner method queued (using `escompress`, which relies on Babel), but due to an issue in that module ([#6](https://github.com/escompress/babel-plugin-transform-mangle-names/issues/6)), this code fails to minify.

 ## Files